Alfalfa: Alfalfa and bees

 Alfalfa seed production requires the presence of pollinators when the fields of alfalfa are in bloom.
-Alfalfa pollination is somewhat problematic, however, because western honey bees, the most commonly used pollinator, are less than ideal for this purpose; the pollen-carrying keel of the alfalfa flower trips and strikes pollinating bees on the head, which helps transfer the pollen to the foraging bee.
-Western honey bees, however, do not like being struck in the head repeatedly and learn to defeat this action by drawing nectar from the side of the flower.
-The bees thus collect the nectar, but carry no pollen, so do not pollinate the next flower they visit.
+Alfalfa pollination is somewhat challenging because western honey bees, the most commonly used pollinator, are less than ideal for this purpose.
+The pollen-carrying keel of the alfalfa flower trips and strikes pollinating bees on the head, which helps transfer the pollen to the foraging bee.
+Western honey bees learn to avoid being struck on the head by drawing nectar from the side of the flower.
+The bees thus collect the nectar but carry no pollen, so they do not pollinate the next flower they visit.
 Because older, experienced bees do not pollinate alfalfa well, most pollination is accomplished by young bees that have not yet learned the trick of robbing the flower without tripping the head-knocking keel.

 When western honey bees are used to pollinate alfalfa, the beekeeper stocks the field at a very high rate to maximize the number of young bees.
-However, Western honey bee colonies may suffer protein stress when working alfalfa only, because alfalfa pollen protein is deficient in isoleucine, one of the amino acids essential in the diet of honeybee larvae.
+However, western honey bee colonies may suffer protein stress when working alfalfa only because alfalfa pollen protein is deficient in isoleucine, one of the amino acids essential in the diet of honeybee larvae.

 Today, the alfalfa leafcutter bee (Megachile rotundata) is increasingly used to circumvent these problems.
-As a solitary but gregarious bee species, it does not build colonies or store honey, but is a very efficient pollinator of alfalfa flowers.
-Nesting is in individual tunnels in wooden or plastic material, supplied by the alfalfa seed growers.
+As a solitary but gregarious bee species, it does not build colonies or store honey but is a very efficient pollinator of alfalfa flowers.
+The species nests in individual tunnels in wooden or plastic material, supplied by the alfalfa seed growers.
 The leafcutter bees are used in the Pacific Northwest, while western honeybees dominate in California alfalfa seed production.

-M. rotundata was unintentionally introduced into the US during the 1940s, and its management as a pollinator of alfalfa has led to a three-fold increase in seed production in the U.S. The synchronous emergence of the adult bees of this species during alfalfa blooming period in combination with such behaviors as gregarious nesting, and utilization of leaves and nesting materials that have been mass-produced by humans provide positive benefits for the use of these bees in pollinating alfalfa.
+M. rotundata was unintentionally introduced into the US during the 1940s, and its management as a pollinator of alfalfa has led to a three-fold increase in seed production in the US.
+The synchronous emergence of the adult bees of this species during alfalfa blooming period in combination with such behaviors as gregarious nesting, and utilization of leaves and nesting materials that have been mass-produced by humans provide positive benefits for the use of these bees in pollinating alfalfa.

 A smaller amount of alfalfa produced for seed is pollinated by the alkali bee, mostly in the northwestern US.
 It is cultured in special beds near the fields.
 These bees also have their own problems.
 They are not portable like honey bees, and when fields are planted in new areas, the bees take several seasons to build up.
 Honey bees are still trucked to many of the fields at bloom time.

 The rusty patched bumble bee, Bombus affinis, is important to the agricultural industry as well as for the pollination of alfalfa.
 It is known that members of this species pollinate up to 65 different species of plants, and it is the primary pollinator of key dietary crops, such as cranberries, plums, apples, onions, and alfalfa.